-October 15 is National Cheese Curd Day.
-Cheese Curds are small pieces of white or yellow cheddar cheese from Wisconsin.
-In many restaurants, they are deep-fried until golden brown and to the point where when biting into even a small piece, a pleasant crunch is felt.
+October 15th is National Cheese Curd Day!
+Cheese curds, small pieces of either white or yellow cheddar cheese from Wisconsin, are deep fried and become golden brown and crispy.

-Culver’s launched National Cheese Curd Day in 2015 to celebrate a tasty and light snack.
-The company itself opened and operated in Wisconsin, being a popular chain of fast food restaurants in the Midwest.
-Culver’s decided to set aside a whole day for people to enjoy the cheese treat and celebrate this holiday, buy or cook this dish on their own, treat their relatives and friends to them.
+National Cheese Curd Day was launched by Culver’s in 2015 to celebrate this tasty and light snack.
+The company was founded and operates in Wisconsin and is a popular chain of fast food restaurants in the Midwest.
+The company decided to set aside a whole day for people to enjoy and celebrate the cheese treat.

-In honor of this day, we recall some Interesting facts:
+In honor of this day, here are some interesting facts about cheese curds:

-- in the 1100s, in the text of the Celtic song “Visions of MacGonlannee” there was a mention of cheese curd;
+- In the 1100s, the Celtic song “Visions of MacGonlannee” mentions cheese curds.

-- in 1840, Wisconsin becomes a place for the manufacture and production of cheese due to its rich agricultural land;
+- In 1840, Wisconsin became popular for the production of cheese due to its rich agricultural land.

-- Because Cheese Curds are made from cheddar cheese, they come in either yellow or white.
+- Cheese curds are made from cheddar cheese and come in either yellow or white.

-At National Cheese Curd Day, share your cheese curd experience on social media.
-If you have tried this dish for the first time, then write down and share your emotions with other people.
-Visit Wisconsin, because this is the state where the celebration of this day began.
-Stop by Culver’s and buy some cheese curd, bring home and treat friends and family.
-Try to cook this dish yourself according to one of the recipes.
-Perhaps you can add some zest to the recipe.
+On National Cheese Curd Day, share your experience on social media.
+If you have tried cheese curds for the first time, write down and share your emotions with others.
+Visit Wisconsin, the state where the celebration of this day began.
+Stop by Culver’s and buy some cheese curds, bring them home, and treat friends and family.
+You can also try to cook the dish yourself according to one of the recipes, and perhaps add some zest to it!